 Here we go!
-We’re back into the whirlwind season again.
-The holidays can bring that combo of excitement mixed with a touch (or a large dose) of overwhelm.
-So how can we strategically plan more to enjoy the holiday season?
+It’s that time of the year.
+The holidays can bring a combo of excitement mixed with a touch (or a large dose) of overwhelm.
+So how can we plan more to enjoy the holiday season?

-You may be reading this and thinking to yourself, “Why bother?
+You may be reading this and thinking, “Why bother?
 I need to keep my head down and power my way through!
 There’s no time to think of my feelings right now.”

 So as I write this (researching to help myself through it, too), I’m still very much a work in process.
 And I’m pulling all my resources so that I (and you) can conjure the most fulfilling holiday season possible.
 Why?
 Because we all deserve it!